 Description

-St Patrick's Parish Hall, Newry
+St Patrick's Parish Hall

-A projecting return extends from the rear, narrower and slightly lower than the main block, with a pitched natural slate roof and metal rainwater goods.
-The exposed wall of the return is blank.
-The right cheek of the return contains a Gothic arched door at basement level, accessed up one step.
-The door is rectangular, framed and sheeted with painted finish, with a boarded-over fanlight.
-It sits in a splayed render reveal with granite plinth blocks to each jamb.
-The gable of the return is abutted by a one-storey boiler house with an oil tank on top of a flat concrete roof, featuring a sheeted door to the end and a top-hung casement window to the right.
-Small round-headed windows, each divided into three panes with a top-hung opening casement to the central pane, sit at either side of this addition on the gable of the return.
-Above, at the centre, is a Gothic window comprising two four-paned casements with a broad central mullion and a three-part fanlight over, set into a splayed render reveal with a moulded granite cill and wire mesh grill.
-Near the apex is a rose window of eight radial panes with a central quatrefoil light in a circular boss, rendered in plain glass with crude detail.
+Projecting to the rear is a return section, narrower and slightly lower than the main block, with a pitched natural slate roof and metal rainwater goods.
+The exposed section of wall is blank.
+The right cheek of the return has a Gothic arched door at basement level, up one step.
+The door is rectangular, framed and sheeted, painted, with a boarded-over fanlight, set in a splayed render reveal with granite plinth blocks to each jamb.
+The gable of the return is abutted by a one-storey boiler house with an oil tank on top of a flat concrete roof, fitted with a sheeted door and top-hung casement window.
+At either side of this addition, on the gable of the return, is a small round-headed window divided into three panes, with the middle one having a top-hung opening casement.
+Above at the centre is a Gothic window comprising two four-paned casements with a broad central mullion and a three-part fanlight above, set into a splayed render reveal with a moulded granite cill and wire mesh grill.
+Near the apex is a rose window of eight radial panes and a central quatrefoil light in a circular boss, plain glass and crude in detail.
+The left cheek of the return has a Gothic-headed door at basement level opening up two concrete steps, with modern flush double-leaf doors and a plain transom above, set in a splayed render reveal with granite plinth blocks to the jambs.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.